marcellomontemagno/react-ufo/README.md

 Most of the times this is what you want but there are cases where you want to keep the `data` visible to the user until new `data` are retrieved.

-If you need to keep `data` between fetches you can simply use `useState` from react.
+If you need to keep `data` between fetches you can simply use `useState` from React.

 Here an example showing how to keep `data` while multiple request are pending: